septentrio-gnss/TopconCorrectionsWithSeptentrio/README.md

 ## INTRODUCTION

-This repository consists in a how-to guide for the implementation of a system that uses a Raspberry Pi 4 Model B in combination with a Septentrio Module to obtain Topcon corrections for precise positioning.
+This repository consists in a how-to guide for the implementation of a system that uses a Raspberry Pi 4 Model B in combination with a Septentrio Module to obtain Topcon corrections (TopNet services) for precise positioning.
 In this practical example case, mosaic-X5's Mosaic-Go Evaluation Kit is used, but any other Septentrio works in the same way if its connected with a USB cable.
 If you want to know more about or different modules and products you can visit us in:

 <div align="center">